avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-specification.rst

 * Clear Parameter setting:
     When set to yes, all internal parameter setting will be restored to default value in next power on (reset)

+* Address:
+    The last 5 characters of the MAC address

 Technical Data
 ----------------